gottacatchenall/ms_false_negatives/README.md

 negative associations which shift the probability of observing two species together due to their interaction [@Cazelles2016TheSpe].
-However, here we demonstrate that the probability of observing a false negative can be higher if there is some positive association in the occurrence of species $A$ and $B$.If we denote the probability that we observe the co-occurrence of two species $A$ and $B$ that we know interact as $P(AB)$ and if there is no association between the marginal probabilities of observing $A$ and observing $B$, denoted $P(A)$
+However, here we demonstrate that the probability of observing a false negative can be higher if there is some positive association in the occurrence of species $A$ and $B$.
+If we denote the probability that we observe the co-occurrence of two species $A$ and $B$ that we know interact as $P(AB)$ and if there is no association between the marginal probabilities of observing $A$ and observing $B$, denoted $P(A)$